 The xmrig is a Central Processing Unit (CPU) and Graphics Processing Unit (GPU) miner hosted in GitHub Platform.
-The xmrig leverages high performance compute power of CPU/GPU in solving a complex mathematical procedure while validating blockchain transactions before committing them into the blockchain domain.
+The xmrig leverages the high-performance computing power of CPU/GPU in solving a complex mathematical procedure while validating blockchain transactions before committing them into the blockchain domain.
 The xmrig is an open-sourced platform, and it supports multiple algorithms like KawPow, AstroBWT, CryptoNight, and RandomX in its mining process and Random X benchmarking.
 It has released executable binary files for major operating systems like Windows, Mac, FreeBSD, and Linux.
-The xmrig supports and benchmarks all the CPU/GPU processors manufactured by Intel, AMD, Nvidia, Broadcom, Qualcomm, Motorola, TSM, Texas.
+The xmrig supports and benchmarks all the CPU/GPU processors manufactured by Intel, AMD, Nvidia, Broadcom, Qualcomm, Motorola, TSM, and Texas.

 Features of GitHub xmrig

 The xmrig basically revolves around mining CPU/GPU in a high-performance computing environment to achieve superior processing in digital currency extraction.

 It is a process of harnessing the power of the central processing unit to mine cryptocurrency from the blockchain ledger.
 It refers to how a hash is defined, assigned to a block, and integrated into the cryptocurrency world to extract currency faster.
 Satoshi Nakamoto invented it in a normal low-end CPU and successfully mined one million bitcoins.